 Using these facts of F#:

-we have been able to keep a major version going for way longer than I would have thought possible while still being able to accomodate significant changes.
+we have been able to keep a major version going for way longer than I would have thought possible while still being able to accommodate significant changes.

 This also goes to show that F#+ has been the library that keeps on showing interesting usages of .net that one might not think possible (in .net).